openebs/openebs/documentation/techbits/quick-start-with-vim-go.md

-# Setting up vim-go on Ubuntu 16.06
+# Setting up vim-go on Ubuntu 16.04

 ## Pre-requisites

-Let us assume that you already have a working go environment.
+Let us assume that you already have a working Go environment.
 You to make sure that your $GOPATH/bin is included in your PATH.

 ### Install vim, if not already done.
 ```
 sudo apt-get install vim
 ```

 ## Install and setup vim-go